zapata-engineering/orquestra-core/docs/guides/vqa_guide/index.rst

 VQA Guide
 ================================================

-Variational quantum algos are promising class of introductory algorithms which can be (easily) implemented in orquestra.
+Variational quantum algorithms (VQAs) are a promising class of near-term algorithms which can be (easily) implemented using Orquestra Core.

 .. toctree::
     :maxdepth: 2